 through the millennium, on into the Age of Aquarius.

-But then running shoes went bad, starting with Air Jordans.
+But then running shoes went bad.
+Sneakers got pricey,

-holding on until the last acquisition was rotting off my feet.
+holding on until the last pair was rotting off my feet.

 We were in Boston, visiting our daughter, when I saw